Home Front Command: Response to Surfside, Florida, condominium collapse

-2023 Turkey–Syria earthquake humanitarian aid
+2023 Turkey–Syria earthquakes humanitarian aid

-After the 2023 Turkey–Syria earthquake, on the 6th of February, the IDF declared the "Olive Branches" humanitarian aid delegation, a delegation of 150 active duty and reservist personnel of the Home Front command, as well as members of the Israel Fire and Rescue Services, IDF Medical Corps and more, led by Colonel (Aluf-Mishne) Golan Vach.
-As of 11th of February 2023, the IDF delegation has rescued 19 living civilians, including a 9 years old child.
+After the 2023 Turkey–Syria earthquakes, on 6 February 2023, the IDF sent to Turkey a delegation of 150 active duty and reservist personnel of the Home Front Command, as well as members of the Israel Fire and Rescue Services, IDF Medical Corps and more, led by Colonel (Aluf-Mishne) Golan Vach.
+By 11 February, the delegation had rescued 19 living civilians, including a nine-year-old child.

+2023-Present Middle East Crisis

+Following the Hamas led attack on Israel on October 7th and the subsequent Middle East crisis, the Home Front Command has been in charge of organizing emergency alerts for over 37,000 missiles and drones launched at Israel.
+It reportedly refined its geographic targeting technology to allow it to alert Israeli residents more precisely of danger in their area as the war progressed.
+It ran search and rescue missions during the Iran–Israel war.